cdktf/cdktf-provider-aws/docs/keyspacesKeyspace.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.73.0/docs/resources/keyspaces_keyspace#id KeyspacesKeyspace#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.74.0/docs/resources/keyspaces_keyspace#id KeyspacesKeyspace#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `replicationSpecification`<sup>Optional</sup> <a name="replicationSpecification" id="@cdktf/provider-aws.keyspacesKeyspace.KeyspacesKeyspace.Initializer.parameter.replicationSpecification"></a>

+- *Type:* <a href="#@cdktf/provider-aws.keyspacesKeyspace.KeyspacesKeyspaceReplicationSpecification">KeyspacesKeyspaceReplicationSpecification</a>

+replication_specification block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.74.0/docs/resources/keyspaces_keyspace#replication_specification KeyspacesKeyspace#replication_specification}

 ---